The Forest Song: Plot

 Uncle Lev and his nephew Lukash are going to build a house in the same area.
 Lev is an old man, kind.
 Lukash is still a young man.
 The old man tells the boy that he should be careful with the forest dwellers.
-Forest Elf tells Rusalka that Lev will not offend them.
+The Forest Elf tells Rusalka that Lev will not offend them.

 Lukash makes a flute out of reeds, which is heard by Mavka, who previously talked to Forest Elf.
 Forest Elf warned the girl to avoid people, because they were only a disaster.

 When Lukash is going to cut a birch with a knife, Mavka stops him and asks not to offend his sister.
 Lukash is surprised to have met such an unusually lush and beautiful young lady in the forest and asks who she is.
 Her name is Forest Mavka.

 Lukash likes the girl for her changeable beauty, kind language, sensitivity to music and beauty.
 He says that people mate with each other when they love.

 The boy also tells Mavka that they are going to build a house in the forest.

 Mavka and Lukash fall in love with each other.